Alan Turner (cricketer): 1975 Tour of England and Canada

-Turner was selected on the 1975 tour of Canada and England after a 1974–75 season where he scored 578 runs at 32.11 with a top score of 88.
+Turner was selected for the 1975 tour of Canada and England after a 1974–75 season where he scored 578 runs at 32.11 with a top score of 88.
 Captain Ian Chappell admitted "some might consider" Turner's selection "a surprise, but he is a hard, tough, experienced player with a strong season behind him.
 Turner has opened the innings for NSW and has batted in a variety of positions.
 For this reason he must have been given the nod over Ashley Woodcock, who was most unfortunate to have broken down in the last Shield game."

 1975 World Cup

 Turner made his first appearance for Australia in the 1975 Cricket World Cup, scoring 46 against Pakistan.

 then in a match against Sri Lanka, became the first Australian to score a century in a One Day International.
 He scored 101 runs from 113 balls, all in the morning session prior to his dismissal, in a partnership of 182 with fellow opening bat Rick McCosker.
 His blistering innings included 9 fours and a six.

-He followed this with 7 against the West Indies, 7 in the semi final against England and 40 in the final against the West Indies.
+He followed this with 7 against the West Indies, 7 in the semi-final against England and 40 in the final against the West Indies.